Ariana Grande Equals The Beatles’ 55-Year-Old Record On Billboard Charts

 Ariana Grande may have had a tough 18 months in her personal life, but her career has never been better than it is now.
-At the tender age of just 25, Grande has already released five studio albums, and 41 singles, with two of those albums and six of the singles having been released in the last eight months alone.
+At the tender age of just 25, Grande has already released five studio albums and 41 singles, with two of those albums and six of the singles having been released in the last eight months alone.

 Shortly after that, Grande equaled another long-standing record that has been held by the Beatles since 1964 in the U.S. charts.
-According to the Rolling Stone, back in 1964, the Beatles held all the top three spots on the Hot 100 chart with their tracks “Can’t Buy Me Love,” “Twist and Shout” and “Do You Want to Know a Secret?”
+According to the Rolling Stone, back in 1964, the Beatles held all the top three spots on the Hot 100 chart with their tracks “Can’t Buy Me Love,” “Twist and Shout,” and “Do You Want to Know a Secret?”

 Grande, with the incredible success of her latest music, has just managed to do that for the first time in 55 years this week.
 The songs in question that have afforded her this prestigious honor are “7 Rings,” “Break Up With Your Girlfriend, I’m Bored,” and “Thank U, Next.”